 IR35 applies where the intermediary is not deducting PAYE income tax or national insurance contributions from the payments to the individual.
 IR35 asks the question, “would the individual be an employee of the end-user if the intermediary was removed from the contract?”.
 If the answer is yes, the intermediary company is obliged to make a deemed payment calculation which has the effect of treating the income as employment income.

-On the 17th March, Chief Treasury Secretary Steve Barclay announced the Government's decision to delay the implementation of the IR35 legislation by 12 months, with changes now coming into effect from April 2021.
+Back in March 2020, Chief Treasury Secretary Steve Barclay announced the Government's decision to delay the implementation of the IR35 legislation by 12 months.

-New legislation being introduced is changing how IR35 applies in the private sector.
+New legislation changed how IR35 applies in the private sector.
 The most significant change being the shift of responsibility to the company (end users) to determine the tax status of PSCs’ engagements (typically companies hiring contractors).
 The organisation paying for the services will be responsible for making the relevant deductions.

-As of February 7th, HMRC announced that IR35 would only apply to payments made for services provided on or after April 6th 2020, which is now 1 year later.
-This means that clients will now determine if PSCs are in scope or out of scope of IR35, and they will do this by issuing a status determination statement or SDS.
+Last year HMRC announced that IR35 would only apply to payments made for services provided on or after April 6th 2020, which was delayed by a year.
+This means that clients now determine if PSCs are in scope or out of scope of IR35, and they will do this by issuing a status determination statement or SDS.
 If they don’t do it or if they get it wrong, they may be liable for unpaid taxes owed by the PSCs.

 Similar changes have already been implemented in the public sector in 2017.
 HMRC have considered them a success and have established three primary objectives for changing the legislation in the private sector: